Fayniz/pvpDinoGame/README.md

 ## Features

-* **Contextual Flick-to-Jump:** Utilizes the LSM6DS3TRC IMU to detect an upward flicking motion.
+* **Contextual Flick-to-Jump:** Utilises the LSM6DS3TRC IMU to detect an upward flicking motion.
 This feature is **only active when the "DinoGame Controller" UI screen is displayed**
     * Configurable sensitivity thresholds for gyroscope and accelerometer.
     * Cooldown period to prevent multiple triggers from a single flick.
 * **Button-Based Jump Trigger:**
-    * A new "DinoGame Controller" screen was added to the Unphone's main menu system.
-    * This screen features a visual indicator with player number.
+    * Utilises Unphone’s Button 1 to trigger jump manually.
+    * Button 3 is made to be as a TV remote control, specifically LG TV, power button.
+(This functionality is made for fun utilising external library by [crankyoldgit](https://github.com/crankyoldgit/IRremoteESP8266) )
 * **Network Communication:**
     * Connects to Wi-Fi using `WiFiMulti`.
     * Sends a "jump" command to a configurable game server via an HTTP GET request using `HTTPClient`.
 * **Custom Unphone UI:**
+    * A new "DinoGame Controller" screen was added to the Unphone's main menu system.
     * Integrates with the Unphone's existing GFX-based UI framework (`unPhoneUI0` from `everything`).
+    * This screen features a visual indicator with player number.
     * Demonstrates adding new screens and menu items.

 ## Hardware Requirements